nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p2_installing-nmaas.md

-# Part 2: Installing NMaaS
+# Part 2: Installing nmaas

-Once a working Kubernetes cluster has been deployed, we are ready to proceed to the next step - installing NMaaS.
+Once a working Kubernetes cluster has been deployed, we are ready to proceed to the next step - installing nmaas.

 All the necessary components will be installed in a single namespace – `nmaas-system`.
 If this namespace has not been created so far, execute: